This tutorial introduces the concept of actions. Actions are a unified way of supplying the user with ways to interact with your program.

 The rule for naming this XML file is

-KAboutData (in this case, tutorial3).
+(in this case, TextEditor).
 So in our example, the file is called

-texteditorui.rc, and is located in the build directory.
+texteditorui.rc, and is placed in the same folder as our other files.
 Where the file will ultimately be placed is handled by CMake.

 <Toolbar> tag allows you to describe the toolbar, which is the bar across the top of the window normally with icons.
 Here it is given the unique name